-- "The Reason You Suck" Speech: "Shake, Rattle & Roll" is one long tirade against somebody who "never done nothin' to save his doggone soul" and has a "heart cold as ice".
+- "The Reason You Suck" Speech: "Shake, Rattle & Roll" is one long tirade against somebody who "never done nothin' to save (her) doggone soul" and has a "heart cold as ice".

-- Rockabilly: Bill Haley's version of "Rocket 88" (not the Jackie Brentson original) is often seen as the first song in this genre, though a recently discovered 1950 cover of Ruth Brown's "Teardrops from My Eyes" reveals Haley was playing with the style even earlier than that.
+- Rockabilly: Bill Haley's 1951 version of "Rocket 88" (not the Jackie Brentson original) is often seen as the first song in this genre, though a recently discovered 1950 cover of Ruth Brown's "Teardrops from My Eyes" reveals Haley was playing with the style even earlier than that.

 - Rock & Roll: Pioneers of the genre.
 They may not have been the originators of rock 'n' roll, but they sure popularized it towards a young white audience.